 Cabernet Sauvignon

-Old vine Cabernet Sauvignon grapes from our six vineyards produce a broad range of flavor profiles, enabling winemakers to achieve their own unique vision.
-Our prized 1972 plantings at Sagemoor, Bacchus, and Dionysus have never experienced a freeze despite extreme winters these past 50 years.
-These mature 1972 plantings produce notes of dried rosemary and thyme with a generous backbone of tannin.
+Cabernet Sauvignon grapes from our six vineyards produce a broad range of flavor profiles, enabling winemakers to achieve their own unique vision.
+Our prized 1972 old vine plantings at Sagemoor, Bacchus, and Dionysus have never experienced a significant damaging freeze despite extreme winters these past 50 years.
+These 1972 plantings produce notes of dried rosemary and thyme with a generous backbone of tannin.
 The flavor profiles from dynamic sister properties Bacchus and Dionysus change from block to block due to their oscillating hills and micro-climates.
-Our 40 acres of 1989 plantings at Weinbau give notes of rich, dark fruit, licorice, and chocolate from smaller grapes achieved through specialized water management.
-And the cooler climate of our 18 acres of 1985 Gamache Cabernet Sauvignon produces livelier red fruit notes, leather, and earth.

 -

-Total acres planted: 3.0, Weinbau
+Total acres planted: 4.7

-Growing great Carmenere is a passion of Weinbau’s Vineyard Manager Miguel Rodriguez.
+Growing great Carménère is a passion of Weinbau's Vineyard Manager Miguel Rodriguez.
 We prune clusters for even ripeness, and then closely monitor ripening because this grape is ready once it hits about 24 Brix.
-Some say you need a distinct palate to enjoy this spicy treat of a red, but we think Miguel is growing some of the most purely executed Carmenere in Washington state, and you only need to taste it from an equally passionate winemaker’s hands to understand the allure.
+Some say you need a distinct palate to enjoy this spicy treat of a red, but we think Miguel is growing some of the most purely executed Carménère in Washington state, and you only need to taste it from an equally passionate winemaker's hands to understand the allure.

 -